 Wake on LAN is a computer networking standard which is also known as remote wake up, Wake up LAN, wake on wireless LAN, and resume on LAN, provides remote booting of network devices.
-Wake on LAN tool is used widely used by network admins to provide uninterrupted IT resource availability.
+Wake on LAN tool is widely used by network admins to provide uninterrupted IT resource availability.
 Since remote Wake on LAN standards are met by most device manufactures, Wake on LAN is now a commonly adapted network standard.
 In the following is discussed the implementation, working, functions, and advantages of Wake on LAN by using OpUtils Wake on LAN Software.

-Several factors impede the implementation of Wake-on-LAN technology, such as the use of an appropriate BIOS or network card, the internal architecture of the target machine, and sometimes the reliability of the OS and router functionality hinders the full-fledged functionality of the Wake on LAN tool.
+Several factors impede the implementation of Wake-on-LAN technology using WOL tools, such as the use of an appropriate BIOS or network card, the internal architecture of the target machine, and sometimes the reliability of the OS and router functionality hinders the full-fledged functionality of the Wake on LAN tool.

 Hardware issues: By default, machines are expected to wake up from a low powered state, i.e., machines that are powered off but are still connected to a power source.
 Hardware issues, such as situations like those mentioned above, might wake up computers from sleep instead of from a fully off state, or vice versa when a Wake on LAN message is transmitted to it from the Wake on LAN Software.